peytoncchen/Data-Modeler-Py/USERMANUAL.md

   - For any feedback or bugs, please feel free to email peytonc@stanford.edu

 ### Authors
-Peyton Chen and Catlin Maikawa
+Peyton Chen and Caitlin Maikawa